DEIB-GECO/ARDS_H-CPAP_ML/README.md

 ### Methods:
 The EMR provides demographic information, blood tests, and vital parameters of all hospitalizations of patients who are treated with H-CPAP and diagnosed with ARDS.
 This data is used to create a dataset of 720 records and 38 features.
-Different ML models such as Random Forest, XGBoost, and SVM, and Linear Regression with LASSO are iteratively trained in a cross-validation fashion.
+Different ML models such as Random Forest, XGBoost, SVM, and Linear Regression with LASSO are iteratively trained in a cross-validation fashion.
 Furthermore, we apply a classification threshold calibration method and a feature selection algorithm to improve predictions quality and reduce the number of used features.